-TeleMetrum also uses the screw terminal block for the power switch leads.
-On TeleMini, the power switch leads are soldered directly to the board and can be connected directly to a switch.
+Except for TeleMini v1.0, the flight computers also use the screw terminal block for the power switch leads.
+On TeleMini v1.0, the power switch leads are soldered directly to the board and can be connected directly to a switch.

 For most air-frames, the integrated antennas are more than adequate.
 However, if you are installing in a carbon-fiber or metal electronics bay which is opaque to RF signals, you may need to use off-board external antennas instead.
-In this case, you can order an altimeter with an SMA connector for the UHF antenna connection, and, on TeleMetrum, you can unplug the integrated GPS antenna and select an appropriate off-board GPS antenna with cable terminating in a U.FL connector.
+In this case, you can replace the stock UHF antenna wire with an edge-launched SMA connector, and, on TeleMetrum v1, you can unplug the integrated GPS antenna and select an appropriate off-board GPS antenna with cable terminating in a U.FL connector.